 We heard the fireworks and cheering from the crowd as Mickey first appeared, but unfortunately, we never got to lay eyes on this iconic Disney character.

-Additional Disney tips: For this reason, I do recommend that you watch the Magic Kingdom Let the Magic Begin welcome show, especially when traveling with little ones.
+Additional Disney tips: For this reason, I do recommend that you watch the Magic Kingdom Let the Magic Begin welcome show, as well as the other awesome shows in Magic Kingdom!

 3. Have a touring plan for your Disney World vacation.